acv132/InterBrainDB/README.md

 The code is based on the [streamlit](https://streamlit.io/) library.

-## Living Literature Review on Hyperscanning with Digital Components
+## Living Literature Review Database on Hyperscanning
 Find the server-hosted version of the living review here:
 [Link]()